kumarsingaram3/Intelligent-Stock-Screener/README.md

 The insights gained from this table and the other charts we built, made it easy to label our clusters.
 Here are the final groups used in the tool:

-•	**Cluster 0** - Taking Share: These companies provide expensive/subsidized services to their customers, allowing them to grow faster.\
+•	Taking Share: These companies provide expensive/subsidized services to their customers, allowing them to grow faster.\
-•	**Cluster 1** - Taking Profits: Many of these companies have begun to show saturation/have saturated their respective markets.\
+•	Taking Profits: Many of these companies have begun to show saturation/have saturated their respective markets.\
-•	**Cluster 2** - R&D Charged Growth: These companies have skill/proprietary advantages allowing them to take share/raise prices.\
+•	R&D Charged Growth: These companies have skill/proprietary advantages allowing them to take share/raise prices.\
-•	**Cluster 3** - Efficient Compounders: These companies relatively spend very little to make money.\
+•	Efficient Compounders: These companies relatively spend very little to make money.\
-•	**Cluster 4** - Low Margin Grind: These companies are in competitive industries without much room for error.\
+•	Low Margin Grind: These companies are in competitive industries without much room for error.\
-•	**Cluster 5** - Steady Compounders: These are businesses mostly in the mature phase of their company's life cycle.\
+•	Steady Compounders: These are businesses mostly in the mature phase of their company's life cycle.\
-•	**Cluster 6** - Capital Intensive Compounders: These businesses spend a lot on CapEx, making them expensive to compete with.\
+•	Capital Intensive Compounders: These businesses spend a lot on CapEx, making them expensive to compete with.\
-•	**Cluster 7** - Venture Style Growth: Fast growth & high margins allow these businesses to reinvest all their earnings.\
+•	Venture Style Growth: Fast growth & high margins allow these businesses to reinvest all their earnings.\
-•	**Cluster 8** - Raising Prices: No group has grown earnings faster.
+•	Raising Prices: No group has grown earnings faster.
 These companies are in the process of monetizing their customers.\
-•	**Cluster 9** - No Man's Land: The oddball companies.
+•	No Man's Land: The oddball companies.
 There's no one else like 'em.\
-•	**Cluster 10** - Rough Patch: These companies have shown significant decline.
+•	Rough Patch: These companies have shown significant decline.

 **Power BI Cluster Tool Preview:**